AnotherJohnH/HelloGamebuino/README.md

 # Hello World example for Gamebuino-classic

-Example command line build environment for Gamebuino-classic projects.

-Requires an install of the Arduino IDE but allows command line building of projects without using the IDE on UNIX based OSes like Linux or MacOS.
+Example command line build environment for Gamebuino-classic projects without needing the Arduino IDE when using Linux or MacOS.

 ## How to build

+### Source checkout

-This git repo uses submodules e.g. to clone a copy use..
+This git repo uses submodules, so to clone a copy use...

 ```
 git clone --recurse-submodules https://github.com/AnotherJohnH/HelloGamebuino.git
 ```

-The build depends on...

-+ An install of the Arduino IDE, see [Arduino](https://www.arduino.cc/en/software) (*tested with v1.8.13*)
+### Build Dependencies

++ gcc-avr
++ libc-avr
 + cmake (*at least v3.11.4*)

-Before building the file `Makefile` must be edited to contain the correct path to the '/hardware' directory in the Arduino install.
+### Build configuration

+1) The `gcc-avr` and `libc-avr` dependencies can be satisfied by an install of the [Arduino](https://www.arduino.cc/en/software) IDE.
+If this approach is taken then the `ARDUINO_ROOT` path needs to be set in [Makefile](https://github.com/AnotherJohnH/HelloGamebuino/blob/main/Makefile) so that `$(ARDUINO_ROOT)/tools/avr/bin` can be added to `$PATH`.

-Also in the `Makefile` update the expected path for the SD card when mounted.
+2) The [Makefile](https://github.com/AnotherJohnH/HelloGamebuino/blob/main/Makefile) should also be edited to contain the expected path for the SD card when mounted.

+### Build commands

-To build `HELLO.HEX` from `hello.cpp` ...
+To build `HELLO.HEX` from `hello.cpp`...
 ```
 make
 ```